corrode/corrode.github.io/content/blog/simple/index.md

 This opportunity was lost because we jumped the gun and refactored too early.

-I propose to solve the problem at hand first and refactor afterwards.
+I propose solving the problem at hand first and refactoring afterward.
 That's because refactoring a simple program is way easier than doing the same for a complex one.
 Everyone can do the former, while I can count on one hand those who can do the latter.
 Preserve the opportunity to refactor your code.